HomeAnswersHematologyerythrocyte sedimentation rate (ESR)

 Hello doctor,

 I had a blood test two weeks ago, and my ESR (erythrocyte sedimentation rate) was 1 mm/hr.
 My hemoglobin level was 17.1 g/dL, and my hematocrit was 51.2 percent.
 I checked on the internet that low ESR is related to polycythemia vera.
-As I got high hemoglobin and hematocrit, the chances are more increased.
+As I have high hemoglobin and hematocrit, the chances are increased.
 I am also experiencing a bad headache, tiredness, and weakness.
 Should I be concerned about polycythemia vera?

 Thank you.